 c.
 PUN Resource Node is a Settlement Point.

 d.
-PUN Resource Node cannot have mapped PUN Generation Resources.
+PUN Resource Node cannot have mapped PUN Generation Resources or PUN ESRs.

 e.
 There can be several PUN Resource Nodes for one PUN.

 f.
-Only PTP and DAM Energy Bids and Energy-Only Offers can be submitted at PUN Resource Node.
+Only PTP Obligation Bids, DAM Energy Bids, and DAM Energy-Only Offers can be submitted at a PUN Resource Node.

 g.
 For DAM Energy-Only Offers, power is injected at the Electrical Bus of the PUN Resource Node.